18520339/dbnet-tf2/README.md

 # TFDBNet
-A TensorFlow 2 reimplementation of [Real-time Scene Text Detection with Differentiable Binarization](https://arxiv.org/abs/1911.08947) available as a Python package and using [TedEval](https://github.com/clovaai/TedEval) as evaluation metrics.
+A TensorFlow 2 reimplementation of [Real-time Scene Text Detection with Differentiable Binarization](https://arxiv.org/abs/1911.08947) available as a Python package and using [TedEval](https://github.com/clovaai/TedEval) for evaluation metrics.

 ## Data Preparation
 ![](./demo/preparation.png)